imsaptarshi91/House_Price_Advanced_Regression/README.md

 # House_Price_Advanced_Regression
-91% of storage used … If you run out, you can't create, edit and upload files.
-Get 100 GB of storage for ₹130.00 ₹35.00/month for 3 months.
-# House-Price-Prediction IIITB December 2019
 A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia.
 The data is provided in the CSV file below.